Eagle Mountain, Utah: Education

+Eagle Mountain is located in the Alpine School District, which is scheduled to split in 2027 after which Eagle Mountain will be part of the newly-formed Lake Mountain School District.
+Shane J. Farnsworth, Ph.D is the superintendent of Alpine School District as of 2024.

-Eagle Mountain is located in the Alpine School District.
-It has eight elementary schools, Eagle Valley, Hidden Hollow, Mountain Trails, Pony Express, Blackridge, Brookhaven, Silver Lake, and Desert Sky.
+The city has eight elementary schools, Eagle Valley, Hidden Hollow, Mountain Trails, Pony Express, Blackridge, Brookhaven, Silver Lake, and Desert Sky.
 Frontier Middle School serves students in grades 7–8, except those in the Silverlake area, who attend Vista Heights Middle School in Saratoga Springs.
 Cedar Valley High School opened in August 2019.
-Some in the Silverlake area attend Westlake High School.
-Dr. Shane J. Farnsworth is the superintendent of Alpine School District.
+Some students in the Silverlake area of Eagle Mountain attend Westlake High School in the adjacent city of Saratoga Springs.

-The city has three public charter schools, The Ranches Academy, John Hancock Charter School, and Rockwell Charter High School.
+The city has three public charter schools: The Ranches Academy, John Hancock Charter School, and Rockwell Charter High School.

 Infrastructure

 Transportation

 The six major roads running into Eagle Mountain include SR-73, which runs through the northern part of the city and along its western edge into Cedar Fort.
 Eagle Mountain Blvd goes straight to the city center.
 Ranches Pkwy provides access to the Ranches from SR-73.
 Aviator Ave runs from Eagle Mountain Blvd to Pony Express Pkwy, by the new Cedar Valley High School.
 Pole Canyon Blvd provides access from White Hills to City Center.
 The Pony Express Pkwy was extended east to Redwood road in Saratoga Springs in 2010.
 This was done to facilitate access with the rest of Utah County via connection with Pioneer Crossing, the east-west connector from Redwood Road to I-15.

 SR-73, Eagle Mountain Boulevard, and Ranches Parkway provide regional access to the city from Salt Lake Valley.
 Pioneer Crossing, Redwood Road, and Pony Express Parkway provide access to the city from Utah Valley.
 The city center sits at least 15 mi from the two valleys' main transportation corridor along I-15.
 The Utah Department of Transportation is in the process of building a western freeway for the Salt Lake Valley, the Mountain View Corridor, which will connect to SR-73, only a few miles from the city.
+The segment of this highway connecting the Salt Lake and Utah Valleys was completed in December 2025.

 In 2008, the Utah Transit Authority began service on an express bus route (#806) into Eagle Mountain.
 It is the first UTA bus to service the city.
 It runs exclusively on weekday mornings and evenings for commuters.